I3S-ESSnet/Documents/oslo-meeting/vtl-tools.md

 ### Use case

-- **Crabe**: Splitting samples of dwellings or households in order to allocate lists of units to field agents.
+- **Crabe**: splitting samples of dwellings or households in order to allocate lists of units to field agents.
-- **Downstream surveys**: Receive collected data on households, process them according to control rules and produce statistical tables.
+- **Survey downstream**: process data collected on households according to control rules to produce statistical tables.

 ### Demo